Reservoir

 END

 The RESERVOIR table defines the name and physical properties of the reservoir.
-In the case of a "tank" like reservoir the area and volume are simply defined by the constant area and bottom elevation times the constant area, respectively.
+In the case of a "tank"-like reservoir, the area and volume are simply defined by the constant area and bottom elevation times the constant area, respectively.

 Field Descriptions

-Name of the reservoir.
+- NAME: Name of the reservoir.
 This is the identifier of the reservoir used in other tables.

-Surface area (in units of million sq ft) of the reservoir at typical depth.
+- AREA: Surface area (in units of million sq ft) of the reservoir at typical depth.
 This area is used to calculate volume changes.

-Elevation (ft) of the bottom of the reservoir.
+- BOT_ELEV: Elevation (ft) of the bottom of the reservoir.

 Table Info

-Identifier:
+- Identifier: NAME

-Include Block:
+- Include Block: GRID

 RESERVOIR_CONNECTION Table